 At the restaurant, we had an authentic Italian waiter who was really good.
 I liked his accent.
 After exotic main courses like pumpkin-stuffed cannelloni, we still succumbed to our penchant for gluttony and ordered dessert.
 Chocolate of course.
 Yes, we ate too much, but walking back up Queen Street to get to our car helped a bit.
 Plus I saw a great bomb in the window of a store on Queen St. I'll have to go back tomorrow (when stores are open) and buy it.

 Once we were back at the house, Nolan and Erica had to pack.
 It was sad to watch them closing down their life here with us to go back to life in Bellingham.
-Their most challenging packing problem was how to get 6 bottles of NZ wine and mead safely to America.
-So they'd bought a special box with polystyrene inserts to protect the bottles.
-It should all survive.

 All week, I had been threatening to refuse to take them to the airport, or to hide their passports, but in the end I accepted the inevitable and I'll have you know that I delivered them to the airport without a scene.
 Because of my earlier threats, though, they thought we were kidding again when Curt said, "You probably don't know about the $25 Departure Fee."
 After smiling knowingly at each other and a few nudges, they realised we were serious.
 There really is a Departure Fee.